 Once you have a clear idea of how you’ll use your headlamp, you can think about what you need your light to do for you.
 Here are the main headlamp features to consider and help you make the right decision:

-- Brightness: The amount of LED light you need depends on what you’re doing.
+- Headlamp brightness: The amount of lumens you need depends on what you’re doing.

-- Power source: Rechargeable lights and replaceable batteries each have pros and cons.
+- USB or battery power: Rechargeable lights and replaceable batteries each have pros and cons.

-- Battery life: How long do you need your light to last, and will it dim as it runs out of juice?
+- Battery life: How long do you need your light to last?

 - Beam pattern and distance: Find out if focussed or flood light is better for you.